KausarHina/lucky_day_multipage/README.md

 7. Create a new .env file in your lucky_day cloned directory

-    - open the IDE of your choice and create a new text file
+    - open the IDE of your choice and navigate into the app folder, open `sample.env`

     - type `MNEMONIC = "paste your mnemonic string saved on your clipboard from ganache here"`

-    - save the text file as '.env' file
+    - resave the file as simply '.env' deleting the word `sample` from the file name

 <img  src="./app/Images/directory.png"  width="200" />